awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

   ```

   For more information, see [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md), [About minimum S3 Bucket permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md), and [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) in the *Amazon VPC User Guide*\.
-+ **Case 2**: You plan to use an S3 bucket that you create as part of your Systems Manager operations\.
++ **Case 2**: You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.

-  Your EC2 instance profile for Systems Manager must grant access to an S3 bucket that you own for tasks like the following:
+  Your Amazon EC2 instance profile for Systems Manager must grant access to an Amazon S3 bucket that you own for tasks like the following:
   + To access scripts you store in the S3 bucket to use in commands you run\.
   + To store the full output of Run Command commands or Session Manager sessions\.
   + To access custom patch lists for use when patching your instances\.
 Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

 **Policy: AmazonSSMDirectoryServiceAccess**
-Required only if you plan to join EC2 instance for Windows Server to a Microsoft AD directory\.
+Required only if you plan to join Amazon EC2 instances for Windows Server to a Microsoft AD directory\.
 This AWS managed policy allows SSM Agent to access AWS Directory Service on your behalf for requests to join the domain by the managed instance\.
 For more information, see [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html) in the *AWS Directory Service Administration Guide*\.

 **Policy: CloudWatchAgentServerPolicy**